huchzi/capstoneProject/README.md

-# capstoneProject
+# Capstone Project
-Capstone project for the Coursera Data Science Specialization
+This is my Capstone Project for the Coursera Data Science specialization.
+The goal is to create a text prediction software.